 Imogen is a PhD student in the biomarkers lab at the UK Dementia Research Institute.
 She has a BSc in Biochemistry from the University of Exeter and an MSc in Molecular Neuroscience from the University of Bristol.
 She joined the team in 2018 as a research assistant, helping to co-ordinate the biomarker samples within GENFI.
 Since 2021 she has been working on developing biomarkers for progranulin-associated FTD as part of her PhD.
-In 2021 she was shortlisted for the MRC Max Perutz Science Writing Award for a piece called: ‘It’s in the blood: the race to treat frontotemporal dementia.’.
+In 2021 she was shortlisted for the MRC Max Perutz Science Writing Award for a piece called: ‘It’s in the blood: the race to treat frontotemporal dementia.’, and she is also the UCL 2023 winner of the 3-minute Thesis competition (video of her performance here).

 - Fluid biomarkers in frontotemporal dementia: past, present and future.
 J Neurol Neurosurg Psychiatry.2021;92(2):204-215.